Describes a font with a dictionary of attributes.

 UIFont object.
 To take advantage of text styles and respect the user’s current content size category, use

 init(name: to create a font descriptor based on your custom attributes dictionary or on a specific font’s name and size.
 Alternatively you can use one of the

 font instance methods (such as

-with) to create a modified version of an existing descriptor (the receiver).
+with) to create a modified version of an existing descriptor.
 The latter methods are useful if you have an existing descriptor and simply want to change one aspect.